andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 >To avoid confusion: you can use the original hue-clip-api.node-red-flows.json file OR the V2 labeled file out of this repository.
 Both will lead you to a functional HUE system, the V2 approach is slightly different to the original one.
 You can read the full readme and can decide what fits you more.

-Version 4.1 Update Info below
+Version 4.2 Change Notes below

 This respository is an example Flow how to communicate with the HUE-Bridge API V2 over https request
 It includes everything you need to communicate with your HUE-Bridge directly using https-request via the restful API V2 (CLIP API)